Prabhudeba/FreeNow/README.md

       | URL    | ContentType      | RequestBody | RequestMethod | StatusCode |
       | /users | application/json |             | GET           |        200 |

+**How to start the execution**
+1. First of all we need to open the project on IDE and load maven changes by importing all the dependencies from pom.xml file.
+2.Add the cucumber plugin to the IDE.
+3.Select the Project SDK to 1.8.
+4.Right click on the src/test/java/com/stepdefinitions/RunCucumberTest class.
+5.It will set up the configuration automatically and execution will start.

 **Extent HTML Test Report**

 	After execution,User can navigate to below URL for HTML test report.